stefan-kolb/nucleus/README.md

 ### Custom API calls (experimental)

-Sometimes you might want to call proprietary functionality that goes beyond PaaSal's unified API approach.
+Sometimes you might want to call proprietary functionality that goes beyond Nucleus' unified API approach.
-You can also execute such custom API calls against the endpoint's API with PaaSal.
+You can also execute such custom API calls against the endpoint's API with Nucleus.
 This feature is included as experimental functionality and **does not return unified objects or errors**.
 The response of the API is passed 1:1 to the REST client.